-Many native speakers use these two words with the same meaning – bored, or not interested.
-That’s certainly the meaning of uninterested, but it’s not the meaning of disinterested.
-The real meaning of disinterested is impartial, objective or not taking a side in an argument.
-A judge hearing a court case should be disinterested, but not uninterested!
+Many native speakers use these two words with the same meaning – bored or not interested.
+That’s undoubtedly the meaning of uninterested, but it’s not the meaning of disinterested.
+The real meaning of disinterested is impartial, objective, or not taking sides in an argument.
+A judge hearing a court case should be disinterested but not uninterested!

 - The children wanted to play outside and were very uninterested in doing any studying.

-- Sometimes a stranger can make a disinterested and fair decision more easily than a family member.
+- Sometimes, a stranger can make a disinterested and fair decision more quickly than a family member.

 Council is a decision-making governing body, advisory board, or board of directors.

-- Last night, City Council rendered its decision on garbage pick-up days during the summer.
+- Last night, the City Council decided on garbage pick-up days during the summer.